John Peschong is a small independent business owner, taxpayer advocate, and proud husband and father.

 John has served as a member and supporter of the San Luis Obispo Sheriff’s Advisory Foundation, the Templeton Education Foundation, the Paso Robles Children’s Museum, the San Luis Obispo County YMCA and local 4-H. He is committed to ensuring that the children of San Luis Obispo County have the opportunity to grow up in a safe and supportive environment.
 In addition to his contributions to local youth organizations, John is dedicated to preserving the agriculture character of San Luis Obispo County and has remained involved with the Cattlemen’s Association and the San Luis Obispo County Farm Bureau.

 John was appointed to the California Mid-State Fair Board of Directors where he spent eight years coordinating the annual 12-day fair and programs which educate youth on the important role agriculture plays in the region.
 Peschong also serves on the board of directors of the California Mid-State Fair’s Heritage Foundation.

 John played soccer in college and earned his bachelor’s degree from Loyola Marymount University in 1984.
-He lives in Templeton with his wife, Anna and their two children.
+He lives in Templeton with his family.